hyperhyperspace/pulsar/README.md

 ## Specification

-Read the [paper](https://arxiv.org/abs/2008.10189) for a detailed analysis of similar alternatives.
+- Read the [paper](https://arxiv.org/abs/2008.10189) for a detailed analysis of similar alternatives.
+- Read the [SPECS.md](./SPECS.md) file for the concrete details of the implementation.

 ## Roadmap